ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_cubeide.md

 ```

 # Start IPs
-In this stage let add user code which launch signal measuring and display welcome words on Glass LCD.
+In this stage let add user code which launch signal measuring and display welcome message on Glass LCD.

 Also put MCU in LowPower Run as System frequency = 2MHz.

+As BSP is adopted for Glass LCD, still some minor tunning must be placed for further consumption reduction.
+This step is execute after Scrolling message for static message.
+LCD Contrast is kept at sufficient level for static message.
+- Reduce PulseOn duration time to 1 cycle
+- Avoid Low resistance R-ladder in LCD output stage = disable HighDrive
+- VLCD level is configured to minimum 2.6V

 Copy paste following snippet in `USER CODE BEGIN 2` section in **main.c** file: